The Happy Puppy Site

 Don’t despair if you don’t immediately find a litter of puppies.
 Ask each of the contacts on your list if they own a stud dog.

-Ask for a list of bitches that the stud dog has been out to recently and get the contact details for the bitch’s owner.
+Ask for a list of female dogs that the stud dog has been out to recently and get the contact details for the female dog’s owner.

 This will throw up some less experienced breeders too, so you will need to decide whether or not that is important to you.